-Manufacturers have shifted the production of AC units from the R-22 units to use the EPA-recognized refrigerant R-410A as a replacement for R-22.
+Manufacturers have shifted AC units' production from the R-22 units to use the EPA-recognized refrigerant R-410A as a replacement for R-22.
 R-410A is a safer compound and does not contribute to ozone depletion.

-Current R-22 air conditioning system owners should expect a significant rise in their repair costs as there’s been a drastic cut in the production of R-22 since 2015.
-Moreover, if your R-22 air conditioning unit were to fail, a replacement unit would not be an R-22 unit as the production of these air conditioning units was halted in 2010.
+Current R-22 air conditioning system owners should expect a significant rise in their repair costs as there has been a drastic cut in the production of R-22 since 2015.
+Moreover, if your R-22 air conditioning unit were to fail, a replacement unit would not be an R-22 unit as production for these was halted in 2010.

-This varies by manufacturer, but most often, this information is on the nameplate located on the side of your air conditioning system's outdoor condenser.
-If not, you may be able to find it in the fine print on the manufacturer's data plate on the condenser or air handler, or in an owner's manual.
-As a general rule of thumb, if your air conditioner is 10+ years old, chances are it uses R-22.
+This information varies by manufacturer but is often on the nameplate on the side of your air conditioning system's outdoor condenser.
+If not, you may be able to find it in the fine print on the manufacturer's data plate on the condenser, air handler, or in an owner's manual.
+As a rule of thumb, if your air conditioner is 12+ years old, chances are it uses R-22.

 Also, we feel the need to stress; you cannot use R-410A in an R-22 unit.
 The two compounds are entirely incompatible and will result in severe damage to your air conditioning unit and potentially your property.

-If you have a system that currently uses R-22, the cost to recharge your system is going to become more and more expensive.
-The EPA is completely halting production and importation of R-22 refrigerants, which means the entire country will be working with only the stockpiled quantities that remain.
-Right now, the average cost to charge your system with a single pound of R-22 is around $150.
+If you have a system currently using R-22, the cost to recharge your system will become more expensive.
+The EPA halted the production and importation of R-22 refrigerants, which means the entire country works with only stockpiled quantities.
 As supply decreases, the cost of R-22 will continue to increase.
 One must weigh their options between continuing to repair their R-22 system or replacing it.